TerjeNorderhaug/person8-mongo/README.md

-# HackBench
+# Person8

-Clojure starter template for rapid prototyping.
+SPA to restore the identity of homeless youth, submitted to the [Oktane 19 hackathon](https://oktane19-hackathon.devpost.com/).

-Providing the framework to build a universal (nee isomporhic) Clojurescript React app for mobile and/or web.
+Universal (isomporhic) Clojurescript React app for mobile and/or web.

 Runs on Docker and Heroku using node express, bootstrap, and material design, with hotloaded code shared between frontend and backend.